 At Alexandra Infant and Junior School, we have high standards of presentation.
 This is important to ensure pupils take pride in their work and that they take their learning seriously.
-For this reason, it is important that all children are encouraged to follow the schools handwriting policy and attempt to use cursive script from Y1.
-Please see the example below.
-It is also important that all adults model the correct use of cursive script in order to support pupils.
+For this reason, it is important that all children are encouraged to follow the schools handwriting policy.
+It is also important that all adults model the correct handwriting.